3 Discrete Probability

 3.1 Relative frequency

-A more tangible way to think about the probability of an event is as the proportion of times the event occurs when we repeat the experiment an infinite number of times, independently, and under the same conditions.
+A more intuitive way to think about the probability of an event is as the long-run proportion of times the event occurs when an experiment is repeated independently and under identical conditions, an infinite number of times.
+This interpretation naturally leads to one of the most powerful techniques in data science—Monte Carlo simulations, which we will explore later in this chapter.

-If we are randomly calling likely voters from a population that is 44% Democrat, 44% Republican, 10% undecided, and 2% Green Party, these proportions define the probability for each group.
+For example, if we are randomly calling likely voters from a population that is 44% Democrat, 44% Republican, 10% Undecided, and 2% Green Party, these proportions define the probability for each group in any given call.
 The probability distribution is:

 Pr(picking a Republican) = 0.44